 On cutting board, unroll cake.
 With scissors, cut carton from softened (leave out for 10 minutes) Ice Cream (or if you're using another brand of ice-cream, let it soften until you can spread it).
 Arrange Ice Cream on its side, then cut crosswise into 8 slices.
 Arrange slices on cake leaving 1-1/2-inch border at one end of cake; pressing to form an even layer.
 Roll cake up tightly, using towel to help roll cake; freeze 3 hours or overnight.
 Freeze serving platter 30 minutes before serving.

 Meanwhile, for ''mushrooms'', with scissors, snip large marshmallows in half crosswise; press mini marshmallows onto sticky side of large marshmallows.
 Sift cocoa powder over mushrooms; set aside.

 On cutting board, remove towel from cake.
 With serrated knife, slice 1-1/2-inch diagonal piece off one end of cake.
 On chilled serving platter, arrange large ''log.''
 Place diagonal slice against side of ''log'' to form ''branch.''

 Frost "log" and "branch" with chocolate frosting, leaving ends unfrosted.
 Drag fork across frosting to create "bark"; press on "mushrooms."
 Return to freezer to firm up.

 To serve, garnish with cranberries and mint and sprinkle with additional confectioners sugar.
 Serve on a bed of ground up cocoa nibs!

 TIP: The frosting will cover any cracks you may get in the cake when rolling.

-Don't have time to do this?
+Don't have time to make your own?
 Baskin & Robbins usually has Ice Cream Buches de Noel for sale.
 You get to pick the ice cream flavor you like.
 They're ready for take-out or they'll customize it for you.
-Check with them, though, because 2020 is a 'different' year!
+Check with them, though, because 2021 is yet another 'special' year.